Ash Williams: Evil Dead (2013)

 Ash makes an appearance in a post-credits scene, in which he says his signature catchphrase, "Groovy".

+Evil Dead Rise (2023)

+In 2023, Bruce Campbell appears in Evil Dead Rise in a cameo role as a priest heard translating the Necronomicon Ex-Mortis on a vinyl record (recorded in 1923) discovered by Danny, leading to Ellie's possession.
+In April 2023, the film's director Lee Cronin stated that Campbell's character in the film was one "that could very well be Ash Williams", displaced in time.
+Cronin later clarified it was indeed Ash, but neglected to elaborate how or why he'd ended up in 1923.

 Television

 Ash vs Evil Dead

 In 2015, an older Ash appears as the main character in Ash vs Evil Dead, a horror comedy series for Starz.
 In an interview with Entertainment Weekly, Campbell stated, "Ash has survivor's guilt.
 You could have a heyday with his PTSD.
 He's a war vet.
 He doesn't want to talk about it, and he'll lie about that stump on his hand to impress the ladies.
 This is a guy who's got some issues.
 He's emotionally stunted.
 But he's the guy you want in the foxhole next to you."

-Season 1
+Season 1 (2015–16)

 In an attempt to impress a date, Ash accidentally releases the Kandarian Demon by reading from the Necronomicon while intoxicated.
 His former coworkers Pablo Bolivar and Kelly Maxwell join forces with him after their encounters with the Evil Dead.
 Ash eventually discovers that the key to dispelling the evil is returning the book to the cabin and bury it within its grounds.

 At the cabin, the group is confronted by Ruby, an ancient being and the original author of Necronomicon.
 Ruby offers Ash a compromise: if he allows her to release her demonic children as well as lord over them, then she will not only spare Pablo and Kelly but also fulfill his dream of living a normal life with his friends in Jacksonville, Florida.
 Ash accepts, delighting in the idea of finally living a normal quiet life.
 As the trio drive off, a radio broadcast reveals mysterious sinkholes are erupting across the country.